-Looking for license-free music for your videos?
+Looking for licence-free music for your videos?
 Don’t make the mistake of thinking that, just because music’s available to stream for free on sites like Spotify, you can use it for your own projects.
 Nothing could be further from the truth.

 Copyright can be a minefield for the unwary, so here’s our guide to the ins and outs of copyright-free, royalty-free and ‘creative commons’ free music.